top of page

 Here are 6 examples of parallels between Horowitz's Struggle and descriptions of chronic trauma.
 See if you notice any similarities.

-(1) Is there any relationship between what Horowitz and Van der Kolk are discussing below?
+(1) For instance, is there any relationship between what Horowitz and van der Kolk are discussing below?

 ....you wonder why you started the company in the first place... people ask you why you don’t quit and you don’t know the answer.... your employees think you are lying and you think they may be right.
 (Horowitz)